Euclidean Ideal Point Estimation From Roll-Call Data via Distance-Based Bipartite Network Models: Introduction

-Recent work has recognized these limitations. \citet{Shin2024} proposed an $L_1$-norm model using Manhattan distance: $U(x,y) = -\sum_k w_k|x_k - y_k|$, which satisfies the triangle inequality and provides a valid metric.
+Recent work has recognized these limitations. \citet{Shin2024} proposed an $L_1$-norm model using Manhattan distance: $U(x,y) = -\sum_k w_k|x_k - y_k|$, which satisfies the triangle inequality and provides a valid metric where $x$ and $y$ denote the latent ideological positions of a legislator and a policy alternative respectively in the spatial model.
 However, Manhattan distance creates interpretive difficulties for spatial visualization: the distance between two points depends on their axis-aligned path rather than the direct geometric separation, complicating intuitive understanding of ideological proximity.

 In this paper, we propose using Euclidean distance ($L_2$ norm) $d(x,y) = \sqrt{\sum_k (x_k - y_k)^2}$, which provides both valid metric properties and intuitive geometric interpretability of spatial models.
 Euclidean distance satisfies the triangle inequality through the Cauchy--Schwarz inequality, provides the familiar notion of ``straight-line'' distance between points, and admits natural geometric interpretation of clusters as spatially coherent regions.